-The assessor correctly classified east Atlantic skipjack tuna stock as Category C, the stock is subject to a specific management regime and reference points are defined.
+The assessor correctly classified the east Atlantic skipjack tuna as category C, as the stock is managed and reference points are defined to assess the stock status against.

-Fishery removals are considered in the stock assessment process.
-The most recent stock assessment shows that the stock is above biomass limit reference point.
+Fishery removals from the stock are considered in the stock assessment process, and the most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point: the fishery passes both clauses C1.1 and C1.2.

-east Atlantic skipjack tuna stock passes both clauses (C1.1 and C1.2) and therefore should be approved under the MarinTrust Standard v.2.